-- Wellness and Healthcare Planning (WHP) services: We cover the following Wellness and Healthcare Planning (WHP) services, including Annual Wellness Visit, Medicare Health Risk Assessment, and, as medically necessary, Case Management Program and Palliative Care Programs. - AvMed Medicare Circle members are eligible for and encouraged to visit their PCP on a regular basis and have an annual Health Risk Assessment each year.
+- Because AvMed Medicare Choice participates in Value Based Insurance Design program, you will be eligible for the following WHP services, as needed, including advance care planning (ACP) services: - Wellness and Healthcare Planning (WHP) services: We cover the following Wellness and Healthcare Planning (WHP) services, including Annual Wellness Visit, Medicare Health Risk Assessment, and, as medically necessary, Case Management Program and Palliative Care Programs. - AvMed Medicare Choice members are eligible for and encouraged to visit their PCP on a regular basis and have an annual Health Risk Assessment each year.